Yiyang266/food-recommendation-system/README.md

 ## Workflow

-1. Load and preprocess user preference data
+1. Construct a small dataset of food preference texts
-2. Convert features into text format
+2. Convert text into TF-IDF feature vectors
-3. Apply TF-IDF vectorization
-4. Reduce dimensionality (SVD)
-5. Compute similarity between users
+3. Compute pairwise similarity between documents
-6. Recommend new items based on similar users
+4. Build a k-nearest neighbor graph
+5. Detect communities of similar preferences
+6. Rank central nodes within the graph using PageRank

+## Results

+The results show that similar food preferences are grouped into distinct communities, such as meat-based, seafood-based, and mixed or Asian-style preferences.

+Within each community, PageRank identifies the most central and representative documents, which can be interpreted as typical examples of that preference group.

 ## Tools